stanley-fork/ragit/docs/quick_guide.md

        ╰ index.json
 ```

 Now we have 1 empty knowledge-base and 3 complete knowledge-bases in the playground.
 We're gonna use the empty knowledge-base as the main one.
 Let's extend the empty one.
-Run `rag merge ./git`, `rag merge ./ragit` and `rag merge ./rustc`.
+Run `rag merge ./git --prefix=git`, `rag merge ./ragit --prefix=ragit` and `rag merge ./rustc --prefix=rustc`.

 ## 3. Change Configs